ethereum-optimism/optimism/specs/derivation.md

 > - If so, I feel **very strongly** about changing this.
 This ties us very much to the current implementation.
 > - And it doesn't feel necessary given the channel timeout - if DOS is an issue we can reduce the channel timeout.

+> **TODO** The channel queue is a bit weird as implemented (blocks all other channels until the first channel is closed
+> / timed out.
+Also unclear why we need to wait for channel closure.
+Maybe something to revisit?
+>
+> cf. slack discussion with Proto

 ### Batch Decoding

-In the *Batch Decoding* stage, we simply decode [batches][g-sequencer-batch] from the frames we received from the last stage.
+In the *Batch Decoding* stage, we decompress the frames we received in the last stage, then parse [batches][g-sequencer-batch] from the decompressed byte stream.

+### Batch Buffering

+During the *Batch Buffering* stage, we reorder batches by their timestamps.
+If batches are missing for a given [time slot][g-time-slot], this stage also generates empty batches to fill gaps.

+Batches are pushed to the next stage whenever there is one or more sequential batches directly following the timestamp of the current [safe L2 head][g-safe-l2-head] (the last block that can be derived from the canonical L1 chain).

+Note that the presence of any gaps in the batches derived from L1 means that this stage will need to buffer for a whole [sequencing window][g-sequencing-window] before it can generate empty batches (because the missing batch(es) could have data in the last L1 block of the window in the worst case).

 ### Payload Attributes Derivation

-In the *Payload Attributes Derivation* stage, we convert the decoded batches into instances of the [`PayloadAttributes`][g-payload-attr] structure.
+In the *Payload Attributes Derivation* stage, we convert the batches we get from the previous stage into instances of the [`PayloadAttributes`][g-payload-attr] structure.
 Such a structure encodes the transactions that need to figure into a block, as well as other block inputs (timestamp, fee recipient, etc).
 Payload attributes derivation is detailed in the section [Deriving Payload Attributes section][deriving-payload-attr] below.

-If batches are missing for a given [time slot][g-time-slot], this stage generates empty batches to fill gaps.

 ### Engine Queue